masternotions/masternotions.github.io/SitesAboutGlenn.md

 - ``January 9, 2013`` Matthew Hale timeline from History Commons: [White Supremacist Church Leader Arrested for Soliciting Murder of a Judge'](https://web.archive.org/web/20130214223104/http://www.historycommons.org/context.jsp?item=a0103halearrest)
 - ``January 26 2001`` Glenn was the subject of a _Nazi Alert_.
 [Jewish Attorney Represents Jew-hater](https://web.archive.org/web/20020701035631/http://www.jdl.org/enemies/nazi/greenwald.shtml)
 - ``October 9, 2014`` Daily Banter report on Weev's release from jail . [iPad Hacker Released From Jail, Parties with Glenn Greenwald, Publishes Neo-Nazi Screeds](https://thedailybanter.com/2014/10/09/ipad-hacker-released-jail-parties-glenn-greenwald-publishes-neo-nazi-screeds/)
+- _NEW_{: .new} ``July 12, 2006`` Classical Values blog on Glenn's description of Neo-Nazi shooting victims as "odious and repugnant".
+[Classical Wisdom Of Opportunistic Repugnance](http://www.classicalvalues.com/archives/2006/07/funny_wisd.html).

 ## The Intercept

+In the era of The Intercept, a number of journalists and noted bloggers seem to have ended up in all-out war with Glenn, including Mark Ames, Ken Silverstein, and Charles Foster Johnson of Little Green Footballs.
+{: .notice--info}

 ![Investigative Journalist](assets/images/Kermit.gif){: .align-right}
 - ``November 27, 2013`` Pando Daily by Mark Ames: [Keeping Secrets: Pierre Omidyar, Glenn Greenwald and the privatization of Snowden's leaks](https://pando.com/2013/11/27/keeping-secrets/)